 Firstly, my research participants tend to see themselves as a bridge between state and citizen, not only representing their Ministry but also communicating people’s needs to the District Council and development partners (donors/NGOs).
 In carrying out their roles, extension workers shift between ‘insider’ and ‘outsider’ positions, drawing on social networks, their status as government employees, and cultural norms.

-The outsider: Extension workers are afforded a certain status vis-à-vis community members in recognition of their technical expertise and as government employees.
+Extension workers are afforded a certain status vis-à-vis community members in recognition of their technical expertise and as government employees.
 Government employees can also leverage support from local leaders such as village headmen who are expected to facilitate policy interventions.